Washington State Route 109

+the Washington State Legislature decided to extend the roadway north to end at US 101 south of Queets through tribal lands, although this segment has yet to be built.

 Route description

 SR 109 begins in downtown Hoquiam as a set of one-way streets that intersect US 101 on the west bank of the Hoquiam River.
 The highway's northbound lanes travel west along Emerson Avenue from US 101 at Lincoln Street to Simpson Avenue, where the southbound lanes split to intersect the southbound lanes of US 101 at 5th Street.
 Both directions of SR 109 continue west on Emerson Avenue through a residential area of Hoquiam, passing several schools and parks while following a short branch of the Puget Sound and Pacific Railroad.
 The railroad ends at the edge of Bowerman Basin, where SR 109 intersects a spur route that serves as a northern bypass of Hoquiam.
 The highway continues west along Bowerman Basin and passes through the Grays Harbor National Wildlife Refuge, a protected habitat for migrating |shorebirds across from Bowerman Airport.